Vinyl Siding Cost: Here’s What You’re Really Paying For

 Old Siding Removal

-If your old wood siding is in good shape, installing vinyl siding over the top is possible.
-But if your old siding is also vinyl or you have existing wood siding in poor condition, you’ll have to pay between $1,000 and $3,000 to remove and dispose of the previous materials.
+If the home’s old wood siding is in good shape, installing vinyl siding over the top is possible.
+But if the old siding is also vinyl or there is existing wood siding in poor condition, homeowners will generally have to pay between $1,000 and $3,000 to remove and dispose of the previous materials.

 Additional Costs and Considerations

-Once you’ve selected the basic materials and budgeted for preparation, siding, and labor costs, you’ll still have some decisions in front of you.
+Once the homeowner has selected the basic materials and budgeted for preparation, siding, and labor costs, they’ll still have some decisions in front of them.
 Various products exist to coordinate with siding and customize the overall appearance of a home.
 These additional elements will increase the total project price.

 Enhancements and Improvements

 Additional insulation improves a home’s energy efficiency.
 Insulated siding has foam insulation backing already in place, or installers can place rigid foam board insulation on a home and place the siding over that.
-The price increase for board insulation will add about $5 per square foot to your material cost, while insulated vinyl costs about $8 per square foot.
-Either choice substantially increases a home’s R-value (the measure of insulation) and keeps a home cooler in the summer and warmer in the winter.
+The price for hollow siding with no insulation ranges between $2 and $5 per square foot, while insulated vinyl costs between $8 and $10 per square foot.
+Insulated siding substantially increases a home’s R-value (the measure of insulation) and keeps a home cooler in the summer and warmer in the winter.